Unlocking Investment. Empowering Employment

 F4J Financial Instruments

-F4J Financial Instruments are innovative funding tools designed to support youth-focused projects through results-based financing and blended capital models.
+The F4J Financial Instruments are innovative financing mechanisms designed to stimulate private sector investment, create sustainable employment opportunities, mobilize private capital, and support youth-focused initiatives through results-based financing and blended finance models.

 Finance For Jobs (F4J) Series of Projects: Investment in the Economy and Human Capital

-F4J is a project for the benefit of the Ministry of Finance and Planning (MoFP) funded by the World Bank and implemented by the DAI.
+Finance for Jobs is a series of projects over 8 years with a budget of $44.5 million, for the benefit of the Ministry of Finance and Planning (MoFP), funded by the World Bank and implemented by DAI.
 The project is a public finance mechanism aiming to bolster the Palestinian economy by incentivizing private capital mobilization and job creation in the West Bank and Gaza.

 F4J’s Objectives: